-ED Is that just your response to anything that- I thought this was gonna be a & deep conversation about our shared struggle with, writing this glow script&
+ED Is that just your response to anything that- I thought this was gonna be a &deep conversation about our shared struggle with, writing this glow script&

-Her question ("how are you doing Brian?") demonstrated an interest in the well-being of her peers.
-When Brian responded negatively and with only one word ("terrible"), Ed explained that she was open to sharing in the struggle of the computational activity.
-This indicated an alertness on Ed's part to the interpersonal dynamics that could make interactions more worthwhile (in-class behavior aligned with key sensitivity #1, collaboration).
-In this case, the implication was that checking in with others could benefit interactions within the group.
-Her offer to share in Brian's struggles also showed that Ed was not always just giving or taking answers like she indicated in her interview.
-Ed had a connection with her classmates, and her collaboration in class went beyond just the moments when Beck helped her figure something out.
+Her question ("how are you doing Brian?") demonstrates an interest in the well-being of her peers.
+When Brian responds negatively and with only one word ("terrible"), Ed explains that she is open to sharing in the struggle of the computational activity.
+This indicates an alertness on Ed's part to the interpersonal dynamics that could make interactions more worthwhile.
+In this case, the implication is that checking in with others can benefit interactions within the group.
+Her offer to share in Brian's struggles also shows that Ed is not always just giving or taking answers like she indicated in her interview.
+Ed has a connection with her classmates, and her collaboration in class went beyond just the moments when Beck helped her figure something out.

 When reviewing the key inclination, sensitivities, and abilities of collaboration, Ed displayed several in the excerpts above: a willingness to have her course changed by interactions with others, a tendency to invite and value perspectives different from her own, an alertness to effective interpersonal dynamics (in the case of checking in with Brian), a responsiveness to the contributions of peers, and an ability to clarify and negotiate a shared understanding and course of action.
-She also demonstrated, in describing how she shared answers with peers in Ed.Interview.6, an earnest attempt to articulate and justify the benefits of a particular approach.
-This answer-sharing that Ed engaged in also related to some developing aspects of collaboration: an unawareness of how to enhance the effectiveness of interactions, an inability (even through her earnest attempts) to articulate and justifying the benefits of a particular approach, and an inability to negotiate a shared understanding.
-These developing codes did not appear much in the in-class data, where the vast majority of Ed's coded data aligned with high collaboration.
+She also demonstrated, in describing how she shares answers with peers in Ed.Interview.6, an earnest attempt to articulate and justify the benefits of a particular approach.
+This answer-sharing that Ed engages in also relates to some developing aspects of collaboration: an unawareness of how to enhance the effectiveness of interactions, an inability (even through her earnest attempts) to articulate and justifying the benefits of a particular approach, and an inability to negotiate a shared understanding.
+The fact these developing codes did not bear out hardly at all in the in-class data suggests that Ed's disposition for collaboration is higher than she is aware of in the interview setting.